 The website also projects that over $6.4 billion is expected to be wagered by residents this year on sports betting.

-The committee also approved commencing the rulemaking process on the third set of wagering rules and issued Notice of Proposed Rulemaking.
+The committee also approved commencing the rulemaking process on the third set of wagering rules and issued a Notice of Proposed Rulemaking.
 They include the following:

 ◦ Eliminated use of “Wagering Lounge” for “Wagering Facility.”